joeyespo/sublimetext-console-exec/README.md

 Why?
 ----

-Aside from personal preference of an external debug window in web projects:
+Aside from personal preference of having an external console in web projects,

 - Sublime leaves your background process running when you quit
 - Rebuilding a project overwrites your running process, leaking processes if you're not careful